the-tallest-tower/the-tallest-tower.github.io/_posts/2017-08-24-a-motto-for-tools.md

 ![Everything](/assets/images/Everything.png "Screenshot of Everything")

 You hit a hotkey, a window opens.
 You type until you see what you want, then select it.
 The file opens.
 Everything closes, because its work is now done.
 Simple.
 It does its job, then gets out of the way.
-Everything's adherence to this motto is why it's such a joy to use, and why it's been part of my programmer's toolbelt ever since my first job in the game industry.
+Everything's adherence to this motto is why it's such a joy to use, and why it's been part of my programmer's toolbelt since my first job in the game industry.